Qualifying Deferred Annuity Policy

 The purpose of taking out a QDAP and individual circumstances vary from person to person.
 You should not blindly follow the choices of others.
 Before taking out a QDAP, you should consider carefully your personal needs, including long-term affordability, liquidity needs, whether the length of the premium payment period and annuity period suits your life planning, and so forth.

 The QDAP is a long-term insurance product.
 Early surrender or termination of the policy may incur a financial loss.
-If you expect an unstable income, you may consider taking out a policy with a shorter premium payment period.
+Assuming the same total premiums, if your liquidity is adequate, you may consider taking out a policy with a shorter premium payment period.
 On the other hand, if you would like to reduce the payment for each instalment, you may consider taking out a policy with a longer premium payment period.
 You may also choose to purchase more than one QDAP at different stages to create a mix of policies with different premium payment periods or annuity periods to accommodate your retirement plan.

-3. Compare the internal rates of return (IRRs) of different QDAPs
+3. Compare the internal rates of return of different QDAPs

-You should compare the IRRs before taking out a QDAP.
+You may make reference to the internal rate of return (IRR) before taking out a QDAP.
 The IRR is a way to calculate future cash flow, including the premiums paid over the full payment period and all annuity income, at an annualized rate.
-In general, a higher IRR means a better investment return.
+In general, a higher IRR means a better return.

 There are a variety of QDAPs available in the market.
 The returns are affected by many factors, including the length of the accumulation period and annuity period, the age of the insured, the currency of the policy, and the payment method.

-You should not only look at the return of different policies, but also consider the features of the policies and your personal needs.
+You should bear in mind that annuities are not growth-oriented.
+Their aim is to help policyholders spend their retirement savings in a disciplined way to deal with longevity risk.
+Therefore, you should not only look at the return of different policies, but also consider the features of the policies and your personal needs.

 4. Look at the fulfillment ratio

-The QDAP is a relatively new product.
-Insurers can publish the fulfillment ratio only a year after launching a new product.
+The QDAP is a relatively new product and has not reached the annuitisation period.
+Thus, the fulfillment ratios for part of the payouts of relevant QDAPs are not yet applicable.
 You may make reference to the fulfillment ratio of similar products offered by the same insurer.

 5. Pay attention to the surrender value

 The QDAP is a long-term insurance product.
 Early surrender or termination of the policy may incur a financial loss.
-If you terminate the QDAP or surrender it at the initial stage, the surrender value may be far less than the premiums paid.
+If you terminate the QDAP or surrender it at the initial stage, the surrender value may be far less than the premiums you paid.
+When choosing a QDAP, you should consider your long-term affordability, liquidity needs and retirement plan.

-To better protect the interest of policy holders, the IA requires the insurers to set the surrender value at a level where insurers do not profit from early termination.
+To better protect the interests of policy holders, the IA requires insurers to set the surrender value at a level at which insurers do not profit from early termination.
 The surrender value, including the guaranteed and non-guaranteed parts, is listed in the benefit illustration.
 You may also refer to the product brochure for the percentage of the surrender value over the paid premiums of the first year of the policy.